SEMTL/semtl.github.io/_posts/2025-06-19-Polytechnique.md

 * 09:00 - _Welcome message_

-* 09:05 - Keynote - [Julien Cohen-Adad](https://www.polymtl.ca/expertises/en/cohen-adad-julien) - An (Un)Success-Story in the Development of Software for AI and Medical Imaging
+* 09:05 - Keynote - [Julien Cohen-Adad](https://www.polymtl.ca/expertises/en/cohen-adad-julien) - **An (Un)Success-Story in the Development of Software for AI and Medical Imaging**
   * Affliations: Polytechnique Montréal, UdeM, Mila, CRIUGM, Canada Research Chair in quantitative MRI
   * Abstract: In this presentation, Julien Cohen-Adad shares lessons learned from developing software for AI in medical imaging, focusing on the challenges of generalizing deep learning models across diverse clinical settings.
 He outlines key limitations in neuroimaging AI, such as small datasets, limited annotations, and lack of robustness across imaging contrasts and sites.
 Strategies to address these issues include domain adaptation, multi-contrast training, and injecting MR physics priors into model architectures.
 While some successes emerged—like improved tumor segmentation—many approaches faced limitations, especially in the face of inter-rater variability.
 Julien then reflects on the development and eventual sunsetting of some medical AI software framework, advocating instead for lighter, more maintainable tools, leveraging open standards like BIDS and popular ecosystems like MONAI.
 The talk concludes with a call for reproducible research, practical innovation, and leveraging local strengths—such as MR physics knowledge and clinical collaborations—rather than competing with industry-scale AI.

-* 10:00 - [Lina Marsso](https://lina.marsso.net/) - Toward Trustworthy AI-Based Systems
+* 10:00 - [Lina Marsso](https://lina.marsso.net/) - **Toward Trustworthy AI-Based Systems**
   * Affliation: Polytechnique Montréal
   * Abstract: In this talk, I will show how we can integrate formal methods with software engineering techniques to build trustworthy autonomous systems.
 My work and research vision have three objectives: (1) specify what trustworthiness means for autonomous systems; (2) validate systems against those specifications; and (3) enable self-adaptation so that systems evolve until they satisfy the specifications.

 * 10:25 - Lightning talks - 3 minutes each
-  * Beyond Quacking: Deep Integration of Language Models and RAG into DuckDB - Anas Dorbani, Polytechnique Montréal
+  * Towards Reliable and Trustworthy AI Systems in Software Engineering: A Literature Review on Miscommunication in Human-AI Interaction - Huizi Hao, Queen's University
-  * MonoEmbed: LLM Representations for Monolith-to-Microservice Decomposition - Khaled Sellami, Université Laval
+  * CodeChat: A Large Dataset of Conversations Between Programmers and Large Language Models for Understanding Use Cases and Code Quality Issues - Suzhen Zhong, Queen's University
-  * Extracting Microservices from Monolithic Systems using Deep RL - Khaled Sellami, Université Laval
+  * LLMs for Public Sector Compliance: Automating BABA Reviews with BERT and LLaMA - Qadri H Shaheen, University of Maryland
-  * Unveiling Kubernetes Misconfigurations: Empirical Analysis and Improved Detection Approaches for Cloud-Native Infrastructures - Mostafa Anouar Ghorab, Université Laval
+  * AI-Driven Bidding Decisions: Enhancing Competitive Construction Strategies with Machine Learning - Qadri H Shaheen, University of Maryland
-  * Online Self-Supervised Multimodal Vision Transformers for First-Person Human Action Recognition - Armin Nabaei, Université de Sherbrooke
+  * DoomArena: A framework for Testing AI Agents Against Evolving Security Threats - Léo Boisvert, MILA, Polytechnique Montréal, ServiceNow Research

 * 10:40 - _Coffee break_